Background

 Atherosclerotic occlusive disease is a systemic, progressive condition characterized by plaque formation within the arterial wall.
 It is the leading cause of vascular morbidity and mortality worldwide, affecting coronary, carotid, and peripheral arteries.

-- Global burden: >200 million people affected by PAD globally, ~40 million in Europe.
-Prevalence increases with age and comorbidities [1].
+- Global burden: >200 million people affected by peripheral arterial disease (PAD) globally, ~40 million in Europe.
+Prevalence increases with age and comorbidities (Fowkes 2013).

-- Geographic distribution: Higher incidence in high-income countries due to longevity; rising prevalence in low- and middle-income countries due to diabetes and smoking.
+- Geographic distribution and health disparities: Higher incidence in high-income countries due to longevity; rising prevalence in low- and middle-income countries due to diabetes and smoking.
+Within developed nations, significant racial and ethnic disparities persist in PAD outcomes, with minority populations experiencing higher rates of advanced disease and limb loss (Repella 2025).

-- Natural history: Many remain asymptomatic; 20–30% develop claudication, ~5–10% progress to chronic limb-threatening ischemia (CLTI), associated with high amputation and mortality rates [2].
+- Natural history: Many remain asymptomatic; 20–30% develop claudication, ~5–10% progress to chronic limb-threatening ischemia (CLTI), associated with high amputation and mortality rates (Criqui 2015)📄.
+In patients with diabetes mellitus (DM), PAD often presents with more distal, multi-segmental involvement and a higher risk of rapid progression to limb-threatening stages (Das 2025).

-- Systemic risk: Patients with PAD have a 2–4× increased risk of myocardial infarction, stroke, and cardiovascular death [3].
+- Systemic risk: Patients with PAD have a 2–4× increased risk of myocardial infarction, stroke, and cardiovascular death (Hiatt 2015)📄.
+Emerging evidence highlights the role of lipoprotein(a) [Lp(a)] as an independent, genetically determined risk factor for atherosclerotic progression, though its clinical implementation in risk stratification remains a significant gap (Yang 2026).

 Associated vascular beds: Atherosclerosis rarely affects a single territory.
 Screening and surveillance should extend to: *Carotid arteries:** see 7Ch.
 7 for management of extracranial carotid stenosis *Renal and mesenteric arteries:** see 11Ch.
 11 for evaluation and treatment